Seatrain Lines: Ship usage in World War II and Vietnam

 and other vehicles was foreseen.
 Shortly after the entry of the United States into the war the Army arranged for the construction of fifty C-4 freighters modelled on the Seatrain concept.

 The five ships were requisitioned with title passing to the War Shipping Administration (WSA) for two vessels in July 1941, another in February 1942 and the remaining two in May 1942.
 Under a law effective 24 March 1943 the Administrator of WSA was authorized to return the vessels to the original owners as long as their use satisfies wartime needs.
 This was done, though there was difficulty in establishing fair rates of charter for unique vessels.

 Seatrain Texas and Seatrain New Jersey, after brief service with the Navy as USS Lakehurst, became Army transports specializing in such heavy lift, partly for tanks but also railway locomotives.
 Seatrain New York continued service with the Navy as until decommissioned and returned to the line 24 January 1946.
 Just prior to being converted to U.S. Navy use as the USS Lakehurst, the already greatly battle scarred Seatrain New Jersey was described as “Notorious for being shot up more than any other U.S. merchant ship.
 Had many symbols of rockets and mortar bombs painted on her bridge wing, each denoting an attack.”
 Seatrain Havana, acquired by Navy on a bareboat basis from the Maritime Commission, was commissioned as USS Hammondsport (APV-2) 11 December 1941 until 7 March 1946.

-Lakehurst, formerly Seatrain New Jersey, loading damaged U.S. Navy scout plane after discharging medium tanks at Safi North Africa.
+Lakehurst, formerly Seatrain New Jersey, loading damaged U.S. Navy scout plane after discharging medium tanks at Safi, French protectorate in Morocco.

 The designed capability to handle such large and heavy cargo as loaded rail cars made the ships critical in transport of assembled military equipment.
 Under command of Cmdr.
 Harold "H.J."
 McNulty (USN), Seatrain New Jersey as USS Lakehurst (one battle star WWII) participated in the Allied invasion of North Africa as part of the fleet's Southern Attack Group.
 She after made multiple additional voyages from United States ports to North Africa with Army cargo and occasionally troops before transfer to the Army to continue in similar service.
 Seatrain New York as USS Kitty Hawk operated in the Pacific mainly as an aircraft transport.
 Kitty Hawk rushed the 3d Marine Defense Battalion and planes of Marine Air Groups to Midway Island when intelligence indicated a Japanese attack there.
 The ship transported aircraft and supplies to support the campaigns in the Southwest Pacific for the remainder of the war.
 Hammondsport, the former Seatrain Havana, transported PT boats from New York to San Francisco and then remained in the Pacific largely transporting assembled aircraft as in the case of Kitty Hawk.